 It seems quite a legit reason, money being one of the most common excuses for not traveling.
 Money is important and necessary when traveling, however, there are few things that need to be pointed out about that.
 I believe that you can stretch a certain amount of money as far or as close as you can.
 Traveling doesn’t have to be a luxurious, first-class experience.
 It can be as affordable as you make it.

-Also, living on a budget and saving for travels is always a rewarding experience in the end that no one has ever regretted doing.
+Also, living on a budget and saving for travels is always a rewarding experience that in the end no one has ever regretted doing.
 Our everyday lives are very much hijacked by consumerism.
 Implementing some minimalistic behaviours and living a simpler life can truly make a difference in spending less and saving more.
-While ‘saving more’ experience usually proves to be quite freeing, real changes in the lifestyle still need to be done, which is sometimes the hardest part.
-Additionally, there are many ways to earn money on the road, while traveling, so it’s always a good idea to explore those options as well.
+While ‘saving more’ part usually proves to be quite freeing, real changes in the lifestyle still need to be done, which is sometimes the hardest part.
+Additionally, there are many ways to earn money on the road, while traveling.
+I’s always a good idea to explore those options as well.

 …I don’t have anyone to travel with

 Starting with a weekend getaway might be the first step in trying out solo traveling.
 You’ll quickly know if that is something you would like to proceed with in the future.
-You might also want to consider Topdeck Travel, Contiki and similar companies that have the itinerary laid out for you and you’re able to travel with the group of other travelers.
-Also, traveling solo doesn’t always mean you are alone, as you quickly come across like-minded people who often become your travel buddies.
+You might also want to consider Topdeck Travel, Contiki and similar companies that have the itinerary laid out for you.
+That way you’re also able to travel with the group of other travelers.
+In addition, traveling solo doesn’t always mean you are alone.
+You often come across like-minded people who become your travel buddies.
 You’ll surely find the right people along the way.

 I believe it’s necessary and also healthy to take solo trips from time to time.
-The rewards are huge, as we get the chance to experience other cultures, understand social differences, challenge our limits, become independent, gain confidence and life skills that can’t be taught in a classroom.
-All these things are liberating and can help us remove the self-imposed boundaries.
+The rewards are huge!
+We get the chance to experience other cultures, understand social differences, challenge our limits, become independent, gain confidence and life skills that can’t be taught in a classroom.
+All these things are liberating and can help us remove the self imposed boundaries.

 …I don’t know how/where to start